wangtianrui/HGCN/README.md

 # HGCN

-The official repo of "HGCN: Harmonic Gated Compensation Network For Speech Enhancement", which was submitted to ICASSP2022.
+The official repo of "HGCN: Harmonic Gated Compensation Network For Speech Enhancement", which was accepted at ICASSP2022.

 ## How to use